Jade-ux/OurTraditions/README.md

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features
-- Register function - allows users register so that they can create content and update or delete content they have created.
+- Register - allows users register so that they can create content and update or delete content they have created.
-- Log in feature - allows users who have already registered to log in to the site and manage the traditions they have added.
+- Log in - allows users who have already registered to log in to the site and manage the traditions they have added.
 (Also allows them to vote on other traditions)
-- Add tradition feature - allows logged in users to add new traditions
+- Add tradition - allows logged in users to add new traditions
-- File upload feature - allows logged in users to add images to illustrate their traditions by uploading an image.
+- File upload - allows logged in users to add images to illustrate their traditions by uploading an image.
 The uploaded image is stored on Amazon AWS and the link retrieved and added to the image element.
-- Choose an image feature - allows users to choose from a library of available images already uploaded and available on the site, in cases where they do not have their own image to upload.
+- Choose an image - allows users to choose from a library of available images already uploaded and available on the site, in cases where they do not have their own image to upload.
 Only images relevant to teh category the user has chosen will show as available in order to provide the most relevant choices to the user.
+- Edit - Allows a logged in user to edit any of the details of a tradition she has created by clicking the 'Edit' button on the tradition card and then changing the details.
+- Delete - Allows a logged in user to delete any of the traditions she has created by clicking the 'Delete' button on the tradition card.
+- Read more button on card - reveals the full description of the tradition when the user clicks the 'Read more' link.
+If the description overflows the height of the card a scroll bar will be visible to allow the user to scroll through the content.
 - ...allows users X to achieve Y, by having them fill out Z

 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.